influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withHostAliases(hostAliases)
 ```

-The pod's HostAliases.
-HostAliases is an optional list of hosts and IPs that will be injected into the Pod's hosts file if specified.
+"The pod's HostAliases.
+HostAliases is an optional list of hosts and IPs that will be injected into the Pod's hosts file if specified."

 ### fn spec.cruiseControl.template.pod.withHostAliasesMixin